 Below are the places we visited while on this tour.
 Take note: the places may vary depending on season and availability.

-Lou Malnati’s Pizzeria has been a long-time favourite for many locals, and a Chicago institution.
+Lou Malnati’s Pizzeria has been a long-time favorite for many locals, and is also a Chicago institution.

 The pizzeria wanted to create a place where people could come, sit down with their families and eat good pizza.
 If you’re not familiar of the difference between Chicago and New York style pizza, it really comes down to depth.